 We spent the rest of the day swimming in the water at the base of Havasu falls, and went to bed early as soon as the sun went down, there are no campfires permitted in the canyon so it is easy to go to sleep early.
 The next day we decided to go to the next biggest falls in the canyon, Mooney Falls, which were also very impressive, as well as hike down through the canyon close to the confluence where Havasupai meets with the Colorado River.

 After hanging out on top of the falls for a while and enjoying the scenery, we decided it was time to make our way down to the base of the falls.
+Make your way around the corner to see the spectacular views of Mooney Falls.

 When you hike to the base of these falls, you have to go through a small system of caves and wooden ladders and hold on to some chains as you’re headed down, you can feel the temps change in the caves and some mist from the waterfall itself.